miklevin/MikeLev.in/_posts/2025-09-12-headless-shopify-python-jekyll.md

 ## AI Editorial Perspective: From Journal to Chapter

 This entry is exceptionally strong as a foundational case study for a book.
 Its greatest value lies in its authenticity; it's a "live" document of a developer reasoning through a problem from first principles.
-This makes it a perfect anchor for a chapter on **"Development Philosophy in Practice"** or **"Architecting for Simplicity and Control."**
+This makes it a perfect anchor for a chapter on **"Development Philosophy in Practice*"* or *"*Architecting for Simplicity and Control."**

 The core narrative isn't just "how to build a thing," but rather "how to build a thing that aligns with your values."
 The dialogue between the human developer and the AI highlights a modern form of pair-programming where the AI acts as an expert sounding board, a rapid code generator, and a strategic partner.
 This dynamic is a powerful story in itself.